vuestorefront/vue-storefront/packages/core/docs/composables/composition-api.md

 # Composition API

+> If you already have an experience with Vue Composition API, it's safe to skip this section and start with [Vue Storefront Composables](TODO)

 Composition API is a new way to abstract and reuse the logic added in Vue 3.0.
 It allows you to create and observe a reactive state both inside the Vue component and outside it as a standalone function.

 Let's try to build functionality for submitting a form with two fields: user name and password.